CSLT-THU/Vivi_3.0/README.md

 ## Tips
 ### For CSLT users
-You can run this project directly on the server without any preparation: `/work4/liuyibo/pycharm/Poetry Generation/poem_vivi_3.6/`
+You can run this project directly on the server without any preparation at this dir: `/work4/liuyibo/pycharm/Poetry Generation/poem_vivi_3.6/`
 ### For All
-Since this is an ongoing project, the model `Transformer` and `Seq2seq_new` provided does not work yet.
+Since this is an ongoing project, the model `Transformer` and `Seq2seq_new` provided do not work yet.

 ## File Structure
 ├── ckpt